lemurph/IOMapper/README.md

    - Using mismatched types for *get_value_xxxx()* and *set_value_xxxx()* functions may cause a crash at runtime.
    - If a mapped device is lost while the project is running there will likely be a crash.

+## Future Plans
+   - Previous plans to add VisualScript support have been put on hold.
+The use of VisualScript seems to be uncommon in the Godot community, so this will be            something that will be consider further if there is any interest.
+   - Porting IOMapper to Unity is currently the main focus of the project.